 Portions of the project are located within the boundaries of the Western Riverside County Multiple Species Habitat Conservation Plan (WRC MSCHP) Stephen’s kangaroo rat (SKR) Long-term Habitat Conservation Plan (HCP), and Metropolitan Water District’s (MWD) Multiple Species Habitat Conservation Plan (MSHCP).
 The project’s consistency with the plans and goals of the conservation plans will be evaluated in the environmental document that is prepared for the project.

 Project alternatives that have been developed and refined based on public and agency input, and preliminary study, are described in the following sections.
+Four build alternatives with design options are currently proposed to address the project purpose.
 A No Project Alternative also is analyzed for the proposed project.

 Widen Existing Cajalco Road with Minor Alignment Changes between I-215 and Temescal Canyon Road